Important

 They should be placed every two feet up starting from

-the bottom of the roof up.
 You can then put the new metal

 roof on over these boards.
 As an alternative you can fasten